ananthuksanthosh/Enterprise-Office-Network-SimulationGNS3-/README.md

 Through this project, the following skills were developed:

 - Enterprise network design fundamentals
 - Routing and NAT configuration
 - Firewall implementation using ACL
 - DHCP setup and troubleshooting
 - Network segmentation and security practices

 ---

 👨‍💻 Author

 Ananthu K Santhosh
 BCA Student | Cyber Security & Networking Enthusiast

 ---

 ⭐ Conclusion

 This project demonstrates a practical implementation of an enterprise network with secure communication, controlled access, and internet connectivity.
-It reflects hands-on experience with real-world networking concepts using GNS3 and Cisco devices.
+It reflects hands-on experience with real-world networking concepts using GNS3 and Cisco devices